DayTroy/wildberries-landing/README.md

-# Wildberries - Training project in Glo Academy (Project for practicing skills in web development)
+# Wildberries - Training project in Glo Academy
-Completed by Sultonov Rustam
+This project was made to develop skills in creating a landing page Completed by Sultonov Rustam

 ## The following technologies were used in the project:
 • HTML
 • CSS
-• JavaScript
+• JS

 ### Libraries:
 • Bootstrap v5